JackHidary/quantumcomputingbook/README.md

 * [Chapter 9](./chapter09/chapter09.pdf)

 Additional problem sets for others chapters coming soon.

+The problem sets have been devloped by:  Jack Hidary, Ryan Larose, Stefan Leichenauer and James Myers.
+If you would like to contribute additional problems let us know!
+This is for the whole community.  jack@hidary.com

 For faculty using the book as a course textbook please email jack@hidary.com for solutions.

 # Further Resources